orstavik/JoiComponents/book/chapter2a_basicMixins_LifeCycle/chapter2c/Problem1_attributesInConstructor.md

 ## Conclusion: setupCallback() is needed

-As the 3 examples above show, it is not possible to set default attributes in the constructor of custom elements.
+As examples 1 and 3 above show, a custom element cannot read attributes or set default attribute values in the constructor safely.
 We therefore need a "second" `constructor()` to setup the element.
 This is a little bit disappointing.
 From the outset it feels.. wrong.
-But.
-Once the dust settles, having a one-two constructor is not all that bad.
-And, every cloud has a silver lining.
+But, every cloud has a silver lining.
 The second constructor is not only a necessary evil.
 It is also an opportunity.

 In the next chapters, we will look more at this second constructor that we call `setupCallback()`.